Sprite Sheet Unpacker

 Security

-Atlas pages and metadata stay on your device during analysis, preview, and ZIP export.
+Atlas pages and metadata stay on your device during analysis, preview, manual recovery, and ZIP export.

 Device

-Runs on modern desktop and mobile browsers, with desktop offering the most comfortable preview workflow for large atlases.
+Runs on modern desktop and mobile browsers, with desktop offering the most comfortable recovery workflow for large atlases.

 Tech specs

-Input: one or more atlas images plus optional JSON, PLIST, PAC, CSS, XML, or ATLAS config.
+Input: one or more atlas images plus optional JSON, PLIST, PAC, CSS, XML, ATLAS, YAML, or Unity META config.
 Output: ZIP with one PNG per frame plus frames.json.
-Modes: config parse, auto detect, square grid, custom grid.
-Supports multipack atlas page mapping.
+Modes: config parse, auto detect, manual drag-select, and grid slicing.
+Features: move/delete selections, animation preview, and Unity metadata import.

 🧭